ryanrolds/clustershutdown/README.md

 ## process.exit(0)

 This calls the masters exit handler and worker exit handlers, but doesn't fire master's worker exit handlers.
+Already a bug files for this, it's been defered until Node.js and io.js converge.

     $ node exit.js
     $ echo $?